JamieBort/Portfolio-Website/README.md

 The site shall:

 * provide the user with a way to easily find, look at, and download my resume
-* allow the user to send me amessage via a form that goes into my email inbox, (and maybe texts me?)
+* allow the user to send me a message via a form that goes into my email inbox, (and maybe texts me?)
 * display to the user all of the projects that I wish them to see.
 * show my interests as they pertain to my career and technical abilities.
 * show off my skills to the user without them having to navigate to my projects.